Hanover school of architecture: Gothic-Revival branch

-Exemplary Building Typologies
+Exemplary building typologies

-Religious Buildings
+Religious buildings

-The sacred buildings of the Hannover School occupy a special position.
-Many supporters worked primarily in the construction of churches, including Johannnes Otzen, Christoph Hehl, Johannes Franziskus Klomp, Johannes Vollmer and Eduard Endler.
+The sacred buildings of the Hanover School occupy a special position.
+Many supporters worked primarily in the construction of churches, including Johannes Otzen, Christoph Hehl, Johannes Franziskus Klomp, Johannes Vollmer and Eduard Endler.
 Conrad Wilhelm Hase also focused on this: He worked on 171 church construction projects (including 76 new buildings), he created 66 on civil buildings.
 The Hanover School was therefore often classified as a "church style" in the past.
 However, this assessment falls far short in view of countless residential buildings, factories, schools, post offices and hospitals.

 In Germany, it occurred in the second half of the 19th century. century to a lively construction activity at churches, the peak of which was between 1880 and 1914.
 The reason for this was essentially the growing urban population, triggered by industrialization.
 New districts outside the old city center were created, new parishes were founded in many places.
 In Hanover, this phase began with the sensational construction of the Christian Church in 1859.
 For Ulrike Faber-Hermann, this is considered "the actual founding building of the Hannoversche [sic] Schule", Günther Kokkelink writes of an "architectural sensation".
 The church became unusually large and magnificent.
 According to Kokkelink, the very finely designed, detailed roof landscape is typical of the early phase of the Hanover School.
 In the plastic structure of the building, on the other hand, the Christ Church resembodies later buildings.Hase also succeeded in implementing the entrance area "cooked composition": The western cornerstones of the tower are so advanced that in between there is space for an arched vestibule, which crowned hare with a "powerful eyelash".
 The new construction of the Christuskirche in Hanover remained without further an example for a long time.
 It was only almost 20 years later, from 1878 to 1882, that the next large city church was built in Linden with the Zion Church (today: Erlöserkirche).Within a few years, the Apostle Church and Triple Church followed in Hanover.